X

 Post-Grad Tax Guide for NIL Earners

-Your tax return evolves with your career and financial situation — so what does tax filing look like for student-athletes earning (or not earning) NIL after graduation?
+Your tax return evolves with your career and financial situation — so what does look like for student-athletes earning (or not earning) NIL after graduation?
 Let’s look at a few scenarios to help you know what to expect once you graduate.

 Earning NIL after college